Reliability analysis for non-deterministic limit-states using stochastic emulators: Abstract

 Reliability analysis is a sub-field of uncertainty quantification that assesses the probability of a system performing as intended under various uncertainties.
 Traditionally, this analysis relies on deterministic models, where experiments are repeatable, \emph{i.e.} they produce consistent outputs for a given set of inputs.
 However, real-world systems often exhibit stochastic behavior, leading to non-repeatable outcomes.
 These so-called stochastic simulators produce different outputs each time the model is run, even with fixed inputs.

-This paper formally introduces reliability analysis for stochastic models and addresses it by using suitable surrogate models to lower its typically high computational cost.
-Specifically, we focus on the recently introduced generalized lambda models and stochastic polynomial chaos expansions.
-These emulators are designed to learn the inherent randomness of the simulator's response and enable efficient uncertainty quantification at a much lower cost than traditional Monte Carlo simulation.
+This paper formally introduces reliability analysis for stochastic models and addresses it by using surrogate models to lower its typically high computational cost.
+Specifically, we focus on the recently introduced Generalized Lambda Models and Stochastic Polynomial Chaos Expansion.
+These emulators are designed to learn the inherent randomness of the simulators and enable efficient uncertainty quantification at a much lower cost than traditional Monte Carlo Simulation.

 We validate our methodology through three case studies.
 First, using an analytical function with a closed-form solution, we demonstrate that the emulators converge to the correct solution.
 Second, we present results obtained from the surrogates using a toy example of a simply supported beam.
-Finally, we apply the emulators to perform reliability analysis on a realistic wind turbine case study, where only a dataset of simulation results is available.\\[1em]
+Finally, we apply the emulators to perform reliability analysis on a realistic wind turbine case study, where only a dataset is available.\\[1em]

 {\bf Keywords}: Structural reliability -- Reliability analysis -- Stochastic simulators -- Surrogate models